 Mobile check-out is also available, meaning customers do not even need to speak to anyone (let alone stand in a queue) if they want to buy the shoes in question.
 The ultimate in convenience shopping.

-Amazon has revolutionised the online shopping experience, but the brand is now intent on taking a slice of the physical retail pie too.
-The Go stores use a combination of computer vision, deep learning, and sensor fusion technology to automate the payment and checkout process.
+Amazon has revolutionised the online shopping experience, but the brand is now intent on taking a slice of the physical retail pie too with its Go stores (branded as Fresh in the UK, where the first store outside the US recently opened in Ealing).
+They use a combination of computer vision, deep learning, and sensor fusion technology to automate the payment and checkout process.
 This means that customers can enter the store, pick-up items, and leave without queuing or checking out, while payment is automatically made through the Amazon Go app.

-There are now nine Amazon Go stores open in the US and reported plans for thousands more worldwide by 2020.
+There are now twenty seven Amazon Go stores open in the US and reported plans for thousands more worldwide.

 In 2018, US grocery chain Kroger rolled out digital price tag technology across hundreds of stores.
 Called ‘Kroger Edge’, the tech digitally displays pricing and nutritional information, allowing the store to instantly and remotely update it.

-Customer experience aside, the technology is said to have the biggest impact on the retailer’s sustainability efforts.
+Customer experience aside, the Edge technology is said to have an impact on the retailer’s sustainability efforts.
 According to Microsoft, the tech runs on renewable energy, while the illuminated pricing means that Kruger will be able to turn down overhead lighting and therefore reduce energy costs.